ihasdapie/chenbrian.ca/content/posts/setting_up_lxd_for_ros2_development/index.md

     type: disk
 ```

+> If you find an error with "cannot connect to `/mnt/wayland1/wayland-0`" you may have to `mkdir /mnt/wayland1` in the container

 The downside of this is that the symlinks don't persist after the container restarts.
 I just check for it in my `~/.zprofile`.